Theodora (wife of Justinian I): Religious policy

 Furthermore, the Empress was involved in building the Church of Sergius and Bacchus, located next to Hormisdas palace.
 The dedicatory inscription, which remains visible to this day, proclaims: "May he [Sergius] increase the power of the God-crowned Theodora whose mind is adorned with piety, whose constant toil lies in unsparing efforts to nourish the destitute."

 When Pope Timothy III of Alexandria died, Theodora enlisted the help of the Augustal Prefect and the Duke of Egypt to make Theodosius, a disciple of Severus, the new pope.
 Thus, she outmaneuvered her husband who wanted a Chalcedonian successor.
 However, Pope Theodosius I of Alexandria and the imperial troops could not hold Alexandria against Justinian's Chalcedonian followers; Justinian exiled the pope and 300 Miaphysites to the fortress of Delcus in Thrace.

 When Pope Silverius refused Theodora's demand that he remove the anathema of Pope Agapetus I from Patriarch Anthimus, she sent Belisarius instructions to find a pretext to remove Silverius.
+Silverius was subsequently exiled to a rocky island, where he starved to death.
 When this was accomplished, Pope Vigilius was appointed in his stead.

 In Nobatae, south of Egypt, the inhabitants were converted to Miaphysite Christianity about 540.
 Justinian was determined that they should be converted to the Chalcedonian faith, with Theodora equally determined that they should become Miaphysites.
-Justinian made arrangements for Chalcedonian missionaries from Thebaid to go with presents to Silko, the King of the Nobatae. in response, Theodora prepared her missionaries and wrote to the Duke of Thebaid, asking that he should delay her husband's embassy so that the Miaphysite missionaries would arrive first.
+Justinian made arrangements for Chalcedonian missionaries from Thebaid to go with presents to Silko, the King of the Nobatae.
+In response, Theodora prepared her missionaries and wrote to the Duke of Thebaid, asking that he should delay her husband's embassy so that the Miaphysite missionaries would arrive first.
 The duke was canny enough to thwart the easygoing Justinian instead of the unforgiving Theodora.
 He made sure that the Chalcedonian missionaries were delayed; when they eventually reached Silko, they were sent away.
 The Nobatae had already adopted the Miaphysite creed of Theodosius.